Stigma and Discrimination

 Prejudice can also stir up emotional responses such as fear or anger towards the people who are being stigmatised.
 These judgemental preconceptions endorse negative stereotypes which can have a major impact on someone who experiences mental health problems.
 These attitudes can have a major impact on people's lives - making them feel worse about themselves and hindering recovery.

-Discrimination is when someone treats you less positively or appropriately than other people because of your mental ill-health.
+Discrimination is when someone is treated less positively or appropriately than other people because of their mental health

 Examples of discriminatory behaviour: